 Getting a faux wood or fiberglass garage door will also raise the value of your home, thanks to the popularity that these options are gaining.
 Additionally, their low-maintenance nature makes them even more appealing.

-Unlike wood that cracks, fades or disintegrates if not regularly cleaned and maintained, faux wood doors are extremely durable and hold their shape for much longer, despite the exposure to harsh elements.
+Unlike wood that cracks, fades, or disintegrates if not regularly cleaned and maintained, faux wood doors filled with the right types of fiberglass are extremely durable and hold their shape for much longer, despite the exposure to harsh elements.

 Tilt-up doors are cousins of the popular overhead garage doors, featuring a single panel that tilts up to open, as opposed to horizontal sections that fold.
 These garage door alternatives are also cheaper than standard overhead doors.